MohamadMulham/Facial-Emotion-Recognition-Project/README.md

 # Facial-Emotion-Recognition-Project
 A project about recognizing an emotion based on observed facial features using the FER 2013 Dataset.
-The emotions detected in this project are: Happiness, Anger, Fear, Sadness, Disgust, and Neurality.
+The emotions detected in this project are: Happiness, Anger, Fear, Sadness, Disgust, and Neutrality.

 This project was made using python's library, Tensorflow.